 PROLOGUE

 This ain't the oldest blog out there.
 It's well under a year old and its cigar focus is even a tad younger than that.
 From the beginning, however, I've wanted to write a review of Mr. Shah's beautiful offerings.
 So when he called me to do so, I was on cloud eight.
 It's like cloud nine, but with more Donald Trump supporters and less ethical barbers... nothing is perfect.
-Except for just maybe --
+Except for just maybe --THE CIGAR

 Bombay Tobak